octavifs/optretina-cnns/README.md

 The optimizer has been set by default to use the parameters employed during training.
 The default input size of the images is also that which is presented in the paper.

 ## Keras model evaluation
+`testing.py` can be used to evaluate a trained Keras model on a set of images.
+The output is a CSV file that will contain the score per class.
+This CSV output can later be used to compute the reported metrics in the paper.

+	$ python testing.py
+	usage: testing.py [-h] [--color {rgb,grayscale}] [--batch-size BATCH_SIZE]
+	                  [--column COLUMN]
+	                  images_path crop_size model_path csv_output
+	testing.py: error: the following arguments are required: images_path, crop_size, model_path, csv_output

 ## Calculate reported metrics and figures